khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 ## Description
 'T1 Diabetes SNP search' is a tool we have created as part of our MSc Bioinformatics Software Development Group Project.
-Team members are Marta, Khadija, Thuvaragan, Jiang and Tobi.
+Team members are Marta, Khadija, Thuvarahgan, Jiang and Tobi.

 This app ....